Yb1ku/SAEs-for-Sentence-BERT/docs/index.md

 - Analyzing the features obtained from the SAEs.
 - Present a method for interpreting mono-semantic features in SAEs using keyword extraction via KeyBERT.

-## QUICK START
-Install the requirements:
+First you need to install the requirements:
 ```bash
 pip install -r requirements.txt
 ```